 John went on to talk about 5 key points for a good leader.
 For example, you should always emphasize on good values.
 If you love what you do, and you feel that you’re making an impact then you’re on the right track.

 You should also give your employees a purpose for doing what they do.
 It can be just a minute task, but if they can see its purpose as part of the bigger picture, they would be more motivated to work.
 Similarly, with Vision, Strategy, and Actions all executed properly, your employees would be motivated to work as best as they can.

 How Do You Achieve Wellbeing in the workplace?

 This was the topic of one of the breakout sessions at the SLASSCOM People Summit 2019.
 Carried out by David Atkinson, the session was held alongside two other sessions that were carried out by Madu Ratnayake – CIO at Virtusa and John Davis.

 “Wellness in the workplace in Sri Lanka is new”, David shared.
 He also shared that human performance is not confined to the workplace.
 Most organizations do well-being in their offices very poorly.
-Happiness is the world’s number one indictor of well-being.
+Happiness is the world’s number one indicator of well-being.
 David shared that well-being is something the US got wrong.
 For them, it’s all about healthcare costs.
-This is the second largest cost in the US in comparison to employee cost.
+This is the second-largest cost in the US in comparison to employee cost.